QwenLM/Qwen-VL/README.md

 <br><br>

 **Qwen-VL** (Qwen Large Vision Language Model) is the multimodal version of the large model series, Qwen (abbr.
 Tongyi Qianwen), proposed by Alibaba Cloud.
 Qwen-VL accepts image, text, and bounding box as inputs, outputs text and bounding box.
 The features of Qwen-VL include:
-- **Strong performance**: It significantly surpasses existing open-source Large Vision Language Models (LVLM) under similar model scale on multiple English evaluation benchmarks (including Zero-shot Captioning, VQA, DocVQA, and Grounding).
+- **Strong performance**: It significantly surpasses existing open-sourced Large Vision Language Models (LVLM) under similar model scale on multiple English evaluation benchmarks (including Zero-shot Captioning, VQA, DocVQA, and Grounding).
 - **Multi-lingual LVLM supporting text recognition**: Qwen-VL naturally supports English, Chinese, and multi-lingual conversation, and it promotes end-to-end recognition of Chinese and English bi-lingual text in images.
 - **Multi-image interleaved conversations**: This feature allows for the input and comparison of multiple images, as well as the ability to specify questions related to the images and engage in multi-image storytelling.
 - **First generalist model supporting grounding in Chinese**: Detecting bounding boxes through open-domain language expression in both Chinese and English.
-- **Fine-grained recognition and understanding**: Compared to the 224\*224 resolution currently used by other open-source LVLM, the 448\*448 resolution promotes fine-grained text recognition, document QA, and bounding box annotation.
+- **Fine-grained recognition and understanding**: Compared to the 224\*224 resolution currently used by other open-sourced LVLM, the 448\*448 resolution promotes fine-grained text recognition, document QA, and bounding box annotation.

 <br>
 <p align="center">